FedEx vs UPS vs USPS: 2023 Shipping Comparison

 - UPS: After creating a shipment, you can either print shipping or return labels yourself or at a UPS Store.
 UPS also offers easy step-by-step instructions via its website if you want to install your thermal printer for labels.

 - USPS: You can print labels at a USPS location or use the Click-N-Ship feature to print shipping labels yourself.
 To access Click-N-Ship, you’ll need to sign up for a free USPS account.
-The Label Broker ID program also gives customers the ability to print their own prepaid and return shipping labels via the USPS website or at most post office locations.
+The Label Broker ID program also lets customers print their own prepaid and return shipping labels via the USPS website or at most post office locations.
 The feature (which is part of the Click-N-Ship application) provides customers with a unique ID number or a quick response (QR) code scanned at USPS locations when shipping an item.

 Commercial Discounts